-This light should come on briefly when the vehicle is turned on.
+This light should come on briefly when the engine is started.
 If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.

-If the light comes on and stays on at start up, there is a brake problem.
-Have the brake system inspected right away.
+If the light comes on and stays on, there is a brake problem.